AdaCore/learn/courses/intro-to-ada/chapters/more_about_types.rst

     type <type-name> is delta <delta-value> range <lower-bound> .. <upper-bound>;

-By default the compiler will choose a scale factor, or ``small``, that is a power of 2 no greater than <delta-value>.
+By default the compiler will choose a scale factor, or :ada:`small`, that is a power of 2 no greater than <delta-value>.

 For example, we may define a normalized range between -1.0 and 1.0 as